-We are honored to share that Dou Zhang, director of Sasaki’s Shanghai office, was appointed to the U.S. Green Building Council (USGBC) Sustainable Sites Technical Advisory Committee 2018 and named American Society of Landscape Architects (ASLA) International Practice PPN Co-Chair.
+We are honored to share that Dou Zhang, co-director of Sasaki’s Shanghai office, was appointed to the U.S. Green Building Council (USGBC) Sustainable Sites Technical Advisory Committee 2018 and named American Society of Landscape Architects (ASLA) International Practice PPN Co-Chair.

 ASLA International Practice PPN Co-Chair

 A primary goal for Zhang in her two-year term is to help establish a Shanghai chapter of ASLA—engaging international practitioners in China in sharing professional experiences, exchanging information, networking, and promoting the profession in China.
 As a founder of the Shanghai Landscape Forum, Zhang’s been working with Shanghai Landscape Forum committee members in preparing the third forum this spring and continues to promote forum activities within ASLA, where she’s in high hopes of starting a new chapter.

 USGBC Sustainable Sites Technical Advisory Committee 2018